bradfortner/Convergence-Jukebox-2/README.md

 - Artists are kept in proper alphabetical order including bands that start with The.

 > The Convergence Jukebox website at **[www.convergencejukebox.com]** contains links
-> to Python source code as well as a **Windows.exe and Raspberry Pi SD card** .img versions of
+> to Python source code.
->Convergence Jukebox.